How to Build a Talent Pipeline

 Your existing employees are the easiest well to tap when filling your talent pool.

-On an annual or quarterly basis, examine your staffing chart by the department.
+Examine your department’s staffing chart on an annual or quarterly basis.
 Assess which employees demonstrate leadership potential or an aptitude for upskilling.
-Feed your talent pipeline by supporting the development of these employees in a way that also fills your hiring needs.
+Feed your talent pipeline by supporting their development in a way that also meets your hiring needs.

 Related: How to Conduct an Internal Interview

-Taking a talent pipeline approach means you’re always building your talent pool, even when you don’t need a certain candidate’s skills or have a place for them on your team right this moment.
-The core concept is to develop them as candidates so that when you need those skills, they’re there.
+Taking a talent pipeline approach means you’re always building your talent pool, even when you don’t need a certain candidate’s skills or have a place for them on your team right now.
+The core concept is to develop them as candidates so that they’re there when you need those skills.

 Here are just a few of the channels to tap into to source talent: